ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-applications-index-page/README.md

 });
 ```

 Note that in the above snippet we aren't passing any information to the template yet.
 We'll be adding more to this controller function later - for now, we are just interested in making sure that the template is rendering when the route is accessed from the server.
+Test it out now!
+Ensure you are signed in, and navigate to the home page.